 Professor Riley's specialties: American Government and Politics; Presidential Leadership and Presidential Power; the Clinton Presidency; Presidential-Congressional Relations; Executive Branch Politics; U.S. Political History; Wartime and Post-wartime Politics; Political Parties; Oral History; U.S. Public Diplomacy

-Marc Selverstone is Director of Presidential Studies and Associate Professor with the Presidential Recordings Program.
+Marc Selverstone is Chair of the Presidential Recordings Program.
 He joined the Miller Center in November 2000 after receiving his Ph.D. in U.S. Foreign Relations from Ohio University.
 Previously, he received a masters degree in International Affairs from Columbia University.
 His interests include U.S. foreign relations post-1945, the culture of the Cold War, and the Vietnam War.
 He is author of Constructing the Monolith: The United States, Great Britain, and International Communism, 1945–1950(Harvard University Press, 2009), which won the Stuart L. Bernath Book Prize from the Society for Historians of American Foreign Relations in 2010.
 He is presently at work on The Kennedy Withdrawal: Camelot and the American Commitment to Vietnam, which is under contract with Harvard University Press.

-At the Miller Center, Marc coordinates the work of the Presidential Recordings Program (PRP) and the Presidential Oral History Program (OHP).
+At the Miller Center, Marc coordinates the work of the Presidential Recordings Program (PRP).
 Within PRP, his work focuses on the recordings of Presidents Kennedy and Johnson, with a special emphasis on their foreign policy, particularly that involving Vietnam.
 He is part of the team of scholars transcribing and editing the secret White House tapes made by Presidents Kennedy and Johnson.
 In addition, Marc directs the Presidential Recordings Program's "Digital Classroom Initiative," a teacher-dedicated portal which seeks to help secondary school teachers incorporate material from the Program into their learning activities.
 He is former executive editor of AmericanPresident.org.
 He is also a co-editor of the University of Virginia Multimedia Guide to the Virginia and U.S. History Standards of Learning, a project co-sponsored by the Miller Center and the Virginia Center for Digital History.